 July 2nd, 1863

-See more on the 5th New Hampshire Volunteers in the Civil War
+See more on the history of the 5th New Hampshire Volunteers in the Civil War